Column: With DH shelved, another year of hapless NL swings

 “I was always that National League guy who thought there’s so many different strategies you can do with the pitcher hitting,” Freeman said.
 “But every single time I came up last season, it seemed like there were guys on first and second.
 There are so many more RBI opportunities when you have a real hitter down there in the nine hole.”

+Oakland A’s third baseman Matt Chapman scoffed at the NL version of the game.
+He noted that everyone on his AL team benefits from the lineup versatility the DH provides.

+“Pitchers don’t really need to hit anymore, they just need to focus on pitching,” he said.
+“It’s nice to have a DH on both sides because it gives guys days off and they can DH instead of take a full day off.”

-Baseball’s pipeline has changed so much that it’s no longer reasonable to require pitchers to take a turn with a bat.
+Besides, baseball’s pipeline has changed so much that it’s no longer reasonable to require pitchers to take a turn at bat.

 The DH is used almost exclusively throughout the minors, giving pitchers few chances to hit on their way to the big leagues.
 Teams certainly don’t want their prized arms to be risking injury by taking a swing, or getting hit by a pitch, or even the rare possibility of being forced to run the bases.